KILTprotocol/docs/docs/sdk/1-workshop/09-verification-authenticity.md

 id: verification-authenticity
 title: 🥸 Verify the authenticity
 ---

 import CodeBlock from '@theme/CodeBlock';
 import Example1 from '!!raw-loader!../../../code-examples/7_1_verification-with-nonce.ts';
 import Example2 from '!!raw-loader!../../../code-examples/7_2_verification-with-nonce.ts';

 Did you notice anything wrong with our verification in the previous step?

 Nothing?
 Let's see:

-- You've checked that the `attestedClaim` data is valid and you've verified that the corresponding attestation is on chain and not revoked.
+- You've checked that the `Credential` data is valid and you've verified that the corresponding attestation is on chain and not revoked.
 All good.

-- But: are you sure that the entity/person that sent you the `attestedClaim` owns it?
+- But: are you sure that the entity/person that sent you the `Credential` owns it?
-  What if a malicious actor stole this `attestedClaim` and is now presenting it to you as theirs?
+  What if a malicious actor stole this `Credential` and is now presenting it to you as theirs?
 We'll see how to mitigate this.

 ## Understand credential theft mitigation

 To mitigate credential theft, a <span class="label-role verifier">verifier</span> can initiate a **cryptographic challenge** with a <span class="label-role claimer">claimer</span>.

-The underlying idea is simple: to prove their identity, the <span class="label-role claimer">claimer</span> signs **on-the-fly** - that's important - a piece of data under the same identity as the identity associated with their `attestedClaim`.
-By checking this signature's validity, the <span class="label-role verifier">verifier</span> makes sure that the `attestedClaim` is owned by the person who just sent it.
+The underlying idea is simple: to prove their identity, the <span class="label-role claimer">claimer</span> signs **on-the-fly** - that's important - a piece of data under the same identity as the identity associated with their `Credential`.
+By checking this signature's validity, the <span class="label-role verifier">verifier</span> makes sure that the `Credential` is owned by the person who just sent it.

 What piece of data should be signed?
 It doesn't really matter; it can be an arbitrary number picked by the <span class="label-role verifier">verifier</span>.
 What matters is that this number should be used only once.
 Otherwise, the cryptographic challenge is worthless.

 :::info Nonce